Working on a divorce? R. Scott Pierce Appraisal Services has the experience you need.

-Settling a divorce involves many decisions, including "Who gets the house".
-There are generally two options when discussing the house - it can be sold and the proceeds divvied up, or one party can "buy out" the other.
-In either case, one or both parties would find it in their best interest to commission an appraisal of the residence.
+We know that divorce can be very difficult.
+There are numerous issues that have to be finalized, including the status of the shared residence.
+There are generally two choices regarding the shared residence - it can be put up for sale and the proceeds divided, or one party can "buy out" the other.
+In either case, one or both parties would find it in their best interest to commission an appraisal of the shared real estate.

-An appraisal for divorce purposes needs a well-established, authoritative document that can be supported in court.
-When you order an appraisal from R. Scott Pierce Appraisal Services, you are assured the best in service with professional courtesy and top notch analysis.
-Through experience and education, we've learned how to handle the prickly needs of a divorce situation.
+When the intended use of an appraisal is a divorce settlement, it requires a well-established, authoritative report that can be supported to a judge.
+R. Scott Pierce Appraisal Services pledges to give you the very best in service with professional courtesy and the highest quality appraisal.
+Through experience and education, we've learned how to provide for the delicate needs of a divorce situation.

-As a legal professional working with a divorce, your case's material facts often needs an appraisal to establish fair market value for the residential real estate involved.
-Often the divorce date can be different from the date you requested the appraisal.
-We're accustomed to the methods and the effort requisite to do a retroactive appraisal with an effective date and Fair Market Value estimate corresponding to the date of divorce.
-We perform a reasonable number of divorce appraisals (unfortunately) and we understand that they require prudence delicately.
-The ethics provision within the Uniform Standards of Professional Appraisal Practice (USPAP) dictates confidentiality, ensuring the utmost discretion.
+For legal professionals working with a divorce, your case's evidence typically needs an appraisal to establish fair market value for the residential real estate involved.
+A great deal of the time the divorce date may not be the same as the date you requested the appraisal.
+We're versed in the methods and requirements mandatory to complete a retroactive appraisal that has an effective date and Fair Market Value opinion corresponding to the date of divorce.
+We work on a reasonable number of divorce appraisals (unfortunately) and we understand that they need to be handled delicately.
+The ethics provision within the Uniform Standards of Professional Appraisal Practice (USPAP) means the highest amount of confidentiality, ensuring the utmost discretion.